Cuboctaedro/dimitriadis/src/contact.md

 layout: contact
 ---
 **CHRISTINA DIMITRIADIS**
-Email: christinadimitriadis@gmail.com
+Email: christinadimitriadis@me.com

 **ELENI KORONEOU GALLERY**
-30, Dimofontos & Thorikion Str.
+30 Dimofontos & Thorikion St.
-GR- 11851 Athens
-Email:info@koroneougallery.com
-Tel: +30 210.34.11.748
+GR-118 51 Athens, Greece
+Email: info@koroneougallery.com
+Tel.: +30 210 341 1748
-Fax: +30 210.92.44.271
+Fax: +30 210 924 4271
-Mobile:+30 69.32.600.376
+Mobile: +30 693 260 0376
 www.koroneougallery.com

 **© CHRISTINA DIMITRIADIS & VG BILD-KUNST**

-Under the protection of German copyright laws, all photographs on this site are international property of Christina Dimitriadis.
-Neither the photographs nor any other content of this site may be used, reproduced, duplicated, copied, sold, as a whole or in part, for any purpose without a written permission from Christina Dimitriadis.
+All photographs on this website are protected under German copyright law and remain the intellectual property of Christina Dimitriadis.
+No photographs or other content from this website may be used, reproduced, duplicated, copied, distributed, or stored, in whole or in part, without prior written permission from Christina Dimitriadis.

 **Website by**: www.cuboctaedro.eu